When Is the Best Time

 He protects them until they hatch.
 We were very impressed by how much effort it is to take care of eggs and turtles.
 He is doing such important work that we gave him a donation.

 But better bring some food for the turtles.
-This is really appreciated and difficult to get in Cuba.
+This is really appreciated, and difficult to get in Cuba.

 - They are endangered and the second largest after the leatherback turtle.

-- Weighing up to 225 kg/496 lbs and reach 1.2 m/ almost 4 feet in length.
+- Weighing up to 225 kg/496 lbs and reaching 1.2 m/ almost 4 feet in length.

 - The name comes from the colour of their fat, not their shell.